dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

 ```

 ???
-* what would happen if I clicked 'lets go'?
+* what would happen if I clicked 'lets go'? nothing - in the lab do that.
 * what kind of element is span in terms of display?